-For purposes of PLP secondary claims (1.1.S.20), the birth mother's partner or the partner of a primary claimant adoptive parent, or the other legal parent (if this is not the birth mother's partner or partner of the primary claimant adoptive parent) and the partner of the other legal parent are treated in the same manner.
-As for primary claimants, the general eligibility and payability criteria apply.
-Secondary claimants who are either the partner of the primary claimant birth mother or primary claimant adoptive parent, or the child's other legal parent or their partner, must meet the eligibility and payability criteria to receive PLP.
+For the purposes of PLP secondary claims (1.1.S.20), the birth mother's partner or the partner of a primary claimant adoptive parent, or the other legal parent (if this is not the birth mother's partner or partner of the primary claimant adoptive parent) and the partner of the other legal parent are treated in the same manner.
+Secondary claimants in normal circumstances who fall into one of these categories must meet the eligibility and payability criteria to receive PLP.

 They must meet the eligibility criteria relating to:

-- the work test (1.1.W.30),
+- the work test (1.1.W.30)

-- the income test (ATI - 1.1.A.40), and
+- the income test (ATI (1.1.A.40)), and

 - Australian residency test (1.1.A.110).

 However, where the tests apply by reference to the DOB for a birth mother claimant, the secondary claimant must meet the tests in relation to the date the individual anticipates becoming, or became the child's primary carer.

 - be the primary carer of the child and have become the primary carer of the child on the day after the primary claimant ceased to provide such care, i.e. this must be a continuous block of care transitioning from one carer to another without any breaks (other than where the person is temporarily unable to be the primary carer (1.1.T.50) or where they have lost care for the child (1.1.L.30)), and